EricMFink/CivPro/_casebook/chap5.md

   {-} "A bill of exchange, a short-term negotiable instrument, is a signed, unconditional, written order binding one party to pay a fixed sum of money to another party on demand or at a predetermined date."
 [Wex Legal Dictionary](https://www.law.cornell.edu/wex/bill_of_exchange)

-> The circumstances surrounding the giving of the promissory note of Norton and Keith to Swift and the fact that after indorsing the bill to Swift the two erstwhile real estate salesmen disappeared, all hinted that Swift, Keith, and Norton had attempted to manufacture Swift's status as bona fide holder in order to allow him to collect the bill in spite of the hanky panky surrounding the land deal.
-Perhaps in return Swift gave Norton and Keith enough cash with which to make their escape.
+[^Swift3]:

+  {-} Swift may have been in cahoots with Norton and Keith: "The circumstances surrounding the giving of the promissory note of Norton and Keith to Swift and the fact that after indorsing the bill to Swift the two erstwhile real estate salesmen disappeared, all hinted that Swift, Keith, and Norton had attempted to manufacture Swift's status as bona fide holder in order to allow him to collect the bill in spite of the hanky panky surrounding the land deal.
+Perhaps in return Swift gave Norton and Keith enough cash with which to make their escape."
 William P. LaPiana, _Swift v.
-Tyson and the Brooding Omnipresence in the Sky: An Investigation of the Idea of Law in Antebellum America_, 20 Suffolk University Law Review 771, 796 (1986)
+Tyson and the Brooding Omnipresence in the Sky: An Investigation of the Idea of Law in Antebellum America_, 20 Suffolk University Law Review 771, 796 (1986).

 Swift then sought payment on the bill of exchange from Tyson, who refused on the ground that it was procured by fraud.
 Swift (a resident of Maine) sued Tyson (a resident of New York) in federal court, which had jurisdiction based on diversity of citizenship.